HafseeMan/Webscraping-python/README.md

 # Webscraping-python
-Web scraping is the process of collecting and parsing raw data from the Web, and the Python community has come up with some pretty powerful web scraping tools.
-With webscraping, collecting and analyzing data from websites is possible.
+Web scraping is the process of collecting and parsing raw data from the Web.
+It makes possible collecting and analyzing data from websites.
 This is useful to disciplines, such as data science, business intelligence, and investigative reporting.

 There are several ways to parse data from a website.
 These include: